 When you hear of nonprofit websites, most associate it with fundraising tools, but those websites are more than just that.
 Most nonprofit websites depend on the online presence for their task.
 It’s where users can interact and share their interests to support the organization.

 Most of the nonprofit groups do not take their website development seriously.
 With such misfortune, the origination ends up hurting itself as they lose the ability to attract more sponsors, volunteers, and donors.
 You can research more information online to help in web design.
-If you want to increase the conversation rate, a nonprofit organization should avoid web mistakes that ruin their activities.
+If you want to increase the conversation rate, a nonprofit organisation should avoid web mistakes that ruin their activities.

 Here are some of them.